List of tallest buildings in Detroit: Timeline of tallest buildings

-This lists buildings that once held the title of tallest building in Detroit.
 For most of Detroit's earlier years, the tallest buildings in the city were churches and government buildings with their steeples.
 The first skyscraper in the city is usually considered the Hammond Building, completed in 1889.
 However, since the 10-story building did not surpass the steeple of the Fort Street Presbyterian Church, it never became a city record holder.
 The first skyscraper to have the distinction of being Detroit's tallest building was the Ford Building, completed in 1909.